Last updated on December 5, 2022

 So, you sacrifice Medomai with Viscera Seer’s ability during your extra turn and attack with Yore-Tiller Nephilim, which brings Medomai back to the battlefield, tapped and attacking.
 Since Medomai will once again hit your opponent, you get another turn.
 You can repeat this as long as you want.
 You should keep in mind that Medomai has to hit your opponent for you to get that extra turn.
 You can use something like Sleep to tap your opponent’s creatures or Deepchannel Mentor so it can’t be blocked.

 Infinite mana is always welcome, and this one is really easy.
 All you need is Selvala, Heart of the Wilds, Freed from the Real, and a creature with at least three power.
-Selvala can tap for one green mana to add mana equal to the greatest power among creatures you control and then you untap it for one blue mana thanks to Freed from the Real.
+Selvala can tap for one to add mana equal to the greatest power among creatures you control and then you untap it for one mana thanks to Freed from the Real.
 If you have a creature with at least three power, you’ll always gain more than you’re spending.

 More info

-Grand Architect and Pili-Pala
+Grand Architect Pili-Pala

 More info

-Riku of Two Reflections and Palinchron
+Riku of Two Reflections Palinchron

 More info

-Famished Paladin and Sorin, Vengeful Bloodlord
+#10.
+Famished Paladin + Sorin, Vengeful Bloodlord + Sorcerer's Wand

 More info